Columbia College (British Columbia): English for Academic Purposes Program

 There are four levels in which students may be placed based on their performance on assessment or placement tests.
 Students may begin their program at the beginning of any semester or any mid-semester entry point.

-Activities

-Columbia College plans student life events and activities in order to engage the community and enhance their student life experience at the college.

 Limitless: Annual International Student Conference

-Limitless is Columbia College's annual academic conference where students present their research to the community and engage in conversations on a particular theme with keynote speakers and workshop facilitators.
-The goal of the conference is to celebrate academic excellence and equip students with practical tools and skills to succeed in today's world.
+Limitless is Columbia College's annual academic conference where students present their research to the community.
 Previous keynotes speakers include CBC Vancouver News reporter Anita Bathe and Canadian mathematician and UBC professor of mathematics Malabika Pramanik.